uqlibrary/technology-training/R/ggplot2_intermediate/ggplot2_intermediate.md

 ![](ggplot2_intermediate_files/figure-gfm/unnamed-chunk-28-1.png)<!-- -->

-### A more complex facetted example
+### A more refined facetted example

-This extra example gives an idea of how a complex ggplot2 visualisation might be constructed.
+This extra example gives an idea of how a refined ggplot2 visualisation might be constructed.
 It represents 4 different variables, using the larger diamonds dataset.